Psychology 106 - Developmental Psychology » Fall 2020 » Module 5 Exam

 Which of the following best captures the characteristics of the age of identity explorations?

-A. an understanding of one's multifaceted self, to possess instability in one's occupational field, to understand one's biological heritage, and to reflect on one's life with high integrity
+A. an understanding of one's gender identity, to possess stability in one's career, to understand one's ethnic heritage and biological beginnings

 B. an understanding of who one is, what one's capabilities and limitations are, what one's beliefs and values are, and how one fits into the society around them